-- · Doctor of Physical Therapy student, 2021 MOLA-MRF Scholar - · Northwestern University - · Fall-prevention interventions for older Latino adults and their cultural characteristics weakness, balance issues, cognitive deficits, and impaired gait patterns.
+- · Doctor of Physical Therapy student, 2021 MOLA-MRF Scholar - · Northwestern University falls are expected to increase to 7 deaths per hour by 2023.
+Falls in older adults may occur due to various risk factors such as muscle weakness, balance issues, cognitive deficits, impaired gait patterns, or a combination of these factors.
 To decrease the rate of falls in older adults, previous research has focused on balance interventions designed towards one or more of the previous risk factors.
-Falls in older Latino adults have unique risk factors that must be addressed including language, cultural beliefs and practices, and social circumstances (e.g., multigenerational households, immigration status).
-There is a need for culturally tailored interventions that target the older Latino community.
+Older Latinx adults have unique risk factors that must be addressed, including language barriers, cultural beliefs and practices, social circumstances, multigenerational households, and immigration status, among others.
+There is a need for culturally tailored interventions that target the older Latinx community.